keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 be used to support the quick entry of these letters while *also* changeing to its letter-family layer to allow further composition of the syllable.
 Thus these keys will have both the south and north flicks defined.

+In our example, the “ስ” key will display “ሥ” as a hint and will provide “ስ” as the south-flick, and “ሥ” as the north-flick which will also change the layout to the “ሠ-layer” to suport further compoistion of "ሥ”.

 ### Flicks on Modifier Keys
 South flicks on keys that act to change the displayed sylalble of a letter (for example, from “ል” to “ሌ”, should likewise